Building My Website with Astro

 Tailwind

-It seems to me that if you are a web dev, you either love or hate Tailwind.
-I happen to love it.
+I love Tailwind.
 Even before I knew about Tailwind, I would write my CSS with utility based classes like flex-group-vert or col-1-2 and so on.
 So when I discovered Tailwind, it immediately made sense to me and made my workflow way faster because I didn’t need to spend time writing my own utility classes.
 Sure, the classes are ugly in the html, but for me the speed and flexibility that it gives more than make up for that one downside.

 TypeScript

-For those that don’t know, TypeScript is a superset of JavaScript that adds type safety and a compiler to the language.
+For those that don’t know, TypeScript is a superset of JavaScript that adds type safety and transpiles back to JavaScript.
 This allows it to catch most errors in the editor before the code runs in the browser.

 Learning TypeScript was a frustrating experience for me.
 I was used to working with vanilla javascript where my code would always run and I could debug in the browser if I was having errors, but that doesn’t work for TypeScript.
-It catches most errors and stops the code from compiling.
-Therefore, it won’t run.
+It catches most errors and stops the code from running.
 For me this lead to a lot of frustrating error messages.
-I felt as if I couldn’t see what was going wrong because I wasn’t used to working with a compiler.
+I felt as if I couldn’t see what was going wrong because I was used to debugging my code in the browser.

 However, once it clicked that the errors were there to help me, I realized it saved me endless time debugging in the browser just to figure out what was going wrong, I began to love those red squiggly lines.
 Finding the Total Typescript VSCode extension also helped to understand the error messages.
 Now I can’t imagine writing JS with out using TypeScript, so it was a natural choice to use it in building my portfolio.
 Astro also has a deep integration with TypeScript making the experience even better.